 JU HIGH SCHOOL

 JU High School offers a small-scale environment where teens choose to be at the center of their own education.
 Our approach combines self-directed learning (with the support of a mentor), daily classes offered by qualified teachers, and cultural outings or internships.
 Our learning center is a vibrant hub for homeschooled teens (12 to 17)... a place to connect, study, and find inspiration!
-By engaging in long-term projects, participants develop skills that are important to them, helping them grow as engaged and empowered citizens.
+By engaging in long-term projects, participants develop skills that are important to them, helping them grow as empowered citizens.

 Who would be well suited for JU High School?